TaitoUnited/taito-cli/WEBSITE.md

 Run `taito -h` to get detailed instructions for all commands.
 Run `taito COMMAND -h` to show command help (e.g `taito env -h`, `taito db -h`, `taito db import -h`).
 For troubleshooting run `taito --trouble`.
 See [README.md](README.md) for project specific conventions and documentation.

-> If you run into authorization errors, authenticate with the `taito --auth:ENV` command.
+> If you run into authorization errors, authenticate with the `taito auth:ENV` command.

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.